mgoellnitz/trackdown/README.md

 ```
 trackdown.sh remote assign 68 XYZ
-Assigning XYZ to user 68
+Assigning 68 to user XYZ
 ```

 ## Redmine

-For historical reasons my [Tangram](https://github.com/mgoellnitz/tangram) project uses [Redmine][redmine] and customers also use [Redmine][redmine].
+For historical reasons my [Tangram](https://github.com/mgoellnitz/tangram) project used [Redmine][redmine] some time ago and customers also use [Redmine][redmine].
 So there are two scenarios where some interfacing would be helpful.

-In addition the roadmap outline of TrackDown is very much inspired from the [Redmine][redmine] roadmap page.
+In addition the roadmap outline of TrackDown is very much inspired by the [Redmine][redmine] roadmap page.

 ### Offline mirror